SriniMaiya/Shaft-Localization/readme_files/Synthetic_Data.md

     3. Variyng illumination conditions.
     4. Randomized orientations of shafts for each new image.

-    The annotations were generated only for the shafts on the top layer, thus providing the necessary data for the neural network.
+    The annotations were generated only for the shafts on the top layer, thus providing creating a dataset of only pickable shafts as training data.

 - Below are the visualizations of some of the generated images, and the overlaid masks.